gilliangadiano/ETL-Project/README.md

    * `movie_counts.csv` - contains the count of each of the 11 bad words found in each of the movie scripts.
    * `result.csv` - added genre, release date, run time, MPAA rating, and IMDB review score

-#### PowerPoint presentation
+#### PowerPoint presentation : `ETL Presentation.pptx`
-Summarizes the project: contains problems statment, challenges/limitations, graphs, and ways to improve the analysis.
+ *Summarizes the project: contains problems statment, challenges/limitations, graphs, and ways to improve the analysis.
 This includes speaker notes to elaborate on each slide.

 #### Project Statement.docx
  * Word document submitted prior to starting project - containing initial project statement, goals, data sources